STORIES

 Thanks to your support, we’re helping people facing poverty, injustice and marginalisation transform their lives.
 Some of those people have been kind enough to share their stories.

-Stories from the war in Gaza: Supporting malnourished children
+Stories from the war in Gaza: A mother reunited with her infant son

 *The names of some of the individuals features have been changed to protect identities.